 What is an Equipment Lease Agreement?

 An equipment lease agreement is a contractual agreement where the lessor, who is the owner of the equipment, allows the lessee to use the equipment for a specified period in exchange for periodic payments.
 The subject of the lease may be vehicles, factory machines, or any other equipment.
-Once the lessor and lessee agree to the terms of the lease, the lessee gets the right to use the equipment, and in return makes periodic payments during the duration of the lease.
-However, the lessor retains ownership of the equipment and owns the right to cancel the equipment lease agreement if the lessee contravenes the terms of the agreement or engages in an illegal activity using the equipment.
+Once the lessor and lessee agree to the terms of the lease, the lessee gets the right to use the equipment and, in return, makes periodic payments during the duration of the lease.
+However, the lessor retains ownership of the equipment and has the right to cancel the equipment lease agreement if the lessee contravenes the terms of the agreement or engages in an illegal activity using the equipment.

 Demand for Equipment Lease

 According to the Equipment Leasing Association of America, more than 80% of American companies lease some equipment rather than purchasing it.
 There are thousands of leasing companies that lease equipment to companies in exchange for periodic payments.
-Most companies lack the budget to acquire large machines whose cost may run into millions or billions of dollars and therefore prefer to lease the equipment for a specific period.
-Some of the high-demand lease equipment includes high-technology equipment like diagnostic tools, telecommunication gadgets, and computers.
+Most companies lack the budget to acquire large machines whose cost may run into millions or billions of dollars and, therefore, prefer to lease the equipment for a specific period.
+Some of the high-demand lease equipment includes high-technology equipment such as diagnostic tools, telecommunication gadgets, and computers.

 Types of Equipment Leases

 Equipment leases are grouped into the following two categories: